vanDeventer/KUL4IoT/README.md

 - learned some of the basic implementation and challenges with IIoT,
 - introductory experience to write the specifications for an IIoT solution.

-## Teaching Learning Activities (TLAs)
+## Teaching & Learning Activities (TLAs)
 The course is divided into three interleaved parts:
 1. practical experience (uploading sensor data to the cloud and downloaded to a mobile phone),
 2. theoretical concepts,
 3. IIoT specifications writing.

 ## Assessment
+- Weekly quiz
-The main assessment of the course is the presentation of the specifications to the teacher and/or peers.
+- The main assessment of the course is the presentation of the specifications to the teacher and/or peers.

 ## Pedagogical approach
 Luleå University of Technology aspires to the concepts of [CDIO](http://www.cdio.org)  educational framework to educate its engineers.
 It stands for Conceiving — Designing — Implementing — Operating.
 It is with this alignment that the student will have to implement a "simple" IoT solution using a micro-controller as well as to write the specification to purchase a small solution related to their interest.